matomo-org/developer-documentation/docs/getting-started-part-3.md

         $view->config->columns_to_display = array_merge(array('label'), $this->metrics);
     }

-View the report now and you'll see:
+Open the report and you'll now see:

 <img src="/img/myplugin_correct_browser_header.png"/>

 #### Rename the report

 Finally, we'll rename the report.
 After all, it can do more than just aggregate the last 100 visits by browser now.
-Rename all occurances of **getLastVisitsByBrowser** with **getLastVisitsByDimension**.
+Rename all occurences of `getLastVisitsByBrowser` to `getLastVisitsByDimension`.
 Make sure you replace it in the following files:

 * API.php
-* Reports/GetLastVisitsByBrowser.php (The filename has to be modified to **GetLastVisitsByDimension.php** as well)
+* Reports/GetLastVisitsByBrowser.php (The filename has to be renamed to **GetLastVisitsByDimension.php** as well)
 * plugin.js

 ### Internationalizing your plugin